 This special project aims at contributing to break the vicious cycle of impunity.
 Stakeholders will be both Indonesian human rights defenders and international human rights workers around the globe, with a more than superficial interest in either impunity as such, or in human rights violations in Indonesia.
-This website is the initiative of Martha Meijer, whose background you can read in her cv and in an overview of her experience here.
+This website is an initiative of Martha Meijer, whose background you can read in her curriculum vitae here and in an overview of her experience here.

 The information on this website is all coming from public sources, and as such does not contain new information.
 The idea is that the listing of different human rights violations through the years may show patterns of causes and opportunities for perpetrators of human rights violations to go unpunished.
 Also it aims at contributing to the work of Indonesian human rights organisations.

 1. Shared ambition: We propose as an initial formulation of the shared ambition, that this project will contribute to activities against impunity of those responsible for human rights violations in Indonesia,

 - by sharing information and make analyses on violations and suspects and